Install

 Step 3: Clone repository

-- Clone repository (Windows users: do not clone the repo in a folder under OneDrive.)
+- Clone repository (Windows users: make sure the cloned repo is under the user folder (`C:\Users\yourname\…`), and not under OneDrive.)
 This can be done in terminal using the following code:

 git clone git@github.com:GEO-BON/bon-in-a-box-pipelines.git